 KitKat is a classic example.
-Nestle’s frequent tinkering with KitKat flavor is the reason the brand is still widely preferred.
+Nestle’s frequent tinkering with the KitKat flavor is the reason the brand is still widely preferred.

-At present, Nestle’s product portfolio is spread out to 12 food and beverage categories, from infant nutrition, confectionery to dairy items.
+Presently, Nestle’s product portfolio is spread out to 12 food and beverage categories, from infant nutrition, confectionery to dairy items.

 2. Multiple Price Strategies

-If you check out any of Nestle’s products, say Nido, the company offers several packaging to target different income groups.
-On the other hand, when you take a peek at Nestle’s statistics, you’ll notice the chunk of revenues comes from its beverages—particularly from its premium product Nescafe.
+If you check out any of Nestle’s products, say Nido, the company offers several packaging options to target different income groups.
+On the other hand, when you take a peek at Nestle’s statistics, you’ll notice the chunk of its revenues comes from its beverages—particularly from its premium product Nescafe.

 Baffling.
 Isn’t it?

 Companies typically determine their product prices based on either its market worth or its perceived value.
 If you set market prices, you’ll generate high sales but earn low margins.
-If you sell premium products, you’ll get high returns but risks the chance of low sales.
+If you sell premium products, you’ll get high returns but risk the chance of low sales.

 3. Product Mix Strategy

 A product mix essentially means the number of products your company offers.
 And the one benefit of having a large product line is the ability to employ a product mix strategy.